patriziopatriziopatrizio/circuitpython/readme.txt

-when plasticman is here, everything will be okay
+when plasticman is here, everything will (sometimes) be okay